-Nothing could be more common than for us to think "How dare she say this? ...
-What about his sins? ...
-She didn't say that very sensitively? ... you don't know all the facts ... "
+Nothing could be more common than for us to think "How dare she say this? . . .
+What about his sins? . . .
+She didn't say that very sensitively? . . .
+You don't know all the facts . . . "

-We have to get to the where we can receive and profit from correction that comes to us in imperfect ways through fallen people.
-If we are only willing to receive correction directly from God (via Word, personal conviction), we will miss out on much sanctification.
+We should be willing to receive and profit from correction that comes to us in imperfect ways through fallen people.
+If you are only willing to receive correction directly from God (via Word, personal conviction), you will miss out on much sanctification.

-If we have responded with inappropriate defensiveness, we should go back and apologize for this.
-Otherwise, we are teaching people to leave us alone-and we will pay the price.
+If you have responded with inappropriate defensiveness, maybe you should go back and apologize for this.
+Otherwise, you may be teaching people to leave you alone-and you will pay the price.

 Defensiveness can take the form of self-deprecation.
 Some of us are visibly crushed by admonition and people sense our despair and become reluctant to correct us.
-Hebrews 12:5 instructs us not to be "crushed" by God's discipline, but to see it as his loving influence in our life.
+Heb.
+12:5 instructs us not to be "crushed" by God's discipline, but to see it as his loving influence in our life.

 • Focus on the content of the admonition.

 Specifically, you should ask yourself two questions: "Do I recognize this action or attitude in my life?" and "Does the Bible speak of it as wrong?"